isgaur/AWS-BigData-Solutions/glue/glue_general_recom.md

             Total size of serialized results of tasks is bigger than spark.driver.maxResultSize

   Shared Variables: Apache Spark offers two different ways to share variables between Spark driver and executors: broadcast variables and accumulators.
 Broadcast variables are useful to provide a read-only copy of data or fact tables shared across Spark workers to improve map-side joins.
 Accumulators are useful to provide a writeable copy to implement distributed counters across Spark executors.
 Both should be used carefully and destroyed when no longer needed as they can frequently result in Spark driver OOM exceptions.

+17. Partitioning the data during writes to s3 =>>

+In general, you should select columns for partitionKeys that are of lower cardinality and are most commonly used to filter or group query results.
+For example, when analyzing AWS CloudTrail logs, it is common to look for events that happened between a range of dates.
+Therefore, partitioning the CloudTrail data by year, month, and day would improve query performance and reduce the amount of data that you need to scan to return the answer.

+The benefit of output partitioning is two-fold.
+First, it improves execution time for end-user queries.
+Second, having an appropriate partitioning scheme helps avoid costly Spark shuffle operations in downstream AWS Glue ETL jobs when combining multiple jobs into a data pipeline.
+For more information, see Working with partitioned data in AWS Glue.

+S3 or Hive-style partitions are different from Spark RDD or DynamicFrame partitions.
+Spark partitioning is related to how Spark or AWS Glue breaks up a large dataset into smaller and more manageable chunks to read and apply transformations in parallel.
+AWS Glue workers manage this type of partitioning in memory.
+You can control Spark partitions further by using the repartition or coalesce functions on DynamicFrames at any point during a job’s execution and before data is written to S3.
+You can set the number of partitions using the repartition function either by explicitly specifying the total number of partitions or by selecting the columns to partition the data.

+Repartitioning a dataset by using the repartition or coalesce functions often results in AWS Glue workers exchanging (shuffling) data, which can impact job runtime and increase memory pressure.
+In contrast, writing data to S3 with Hive-style partitioning does not require any data shuffle and only sorts it locally on each of the worker nodes.
+The number of output files in S3 without Hive-style partitioning roughly corresponds to the number of Spark partitions.
+In contrast, the number of output files in S3 with Hive-style partitioning can vary based on the distribution of partition keys on each AWS Glue worker.

 Reference documentation:

 [1] https://aws.amazon.com/premiumsupport/knowledge-center/glue-oom-java-heap-space-error/